-In the Navier-Stokes equations, the interaction of the forced Kelvin mode with the time-dependent precession forcing gives rise to a forcing term \mathbf{F}k given in (4.1).
-This term is noted \mathcal{C}^{inv} in the paper of Albrecht et al. (2020).
-The three components of \mathbf{F}k along $\hat{\boldsymbol{r}}$, $\hat{\boldsymbol{\theta}}$ and $\hat{\boldsymbol{z}}$ are plotted in figure 3a-c.
-They are in excellent agreement with the numerical results of Albrecht et al. (2020) (see their figures 6d-f).
-The largest component is the θ -component, which has a unique negative lobe with a minimum value equal to -5.4×10^{-5} , while in the numerical simulations this value is approximately -6×10^{-5} (Albrecht et al. 2020).
-A small difference between the numerics and the theory is also found for the axial component: the numerical results have a 20% smaller amplitude; they exhibit small undulations of the iso-contours (probably due to inertial waves of small amplitudes emitted from the corners); and, in the simulations, this term vanishes at the top and the bottom because of the viscous boundary layers.
+In the Navier-Stokes equations, the interaction of the forced Kelvin mode with the time-dependent precession forcing gives rise to a forcing term F_k given in (4.1a,b).
+This term is noted C^{inv} in the paper of Albrecht et al. (2021).
+The three components of F_k along \hat{r} , $\hat{\theta}$ and \hat{z} are plotted in figure 3(a-c).
+They are in excellent agreement with the numerical results of Albrecht et al. (2021) (see their figure 6d-f).
+The largest component is the θ -component, which has a unique negative lobe with a minimum value equal to -5.4×10^{-5} , while in the numerical simulations this value is approximately -6×10^{-5} (Albrecht et al. 2021).
+A small difference between the numerics and the theory is also found for the axial component: the numerical results have a 20% smaller amplitude; they exhibit small undulations of the isocontours (probably due to inertial waves of small amplitudes emitted from the corners); in the simulations, this term vanishes at the top and the bottom because of the viscous boundary layers.